danieljakots/chownmeblog/content/getting-my-own-asn.md

 Also bgpd doesn't support (yet?) encrypted RTR so it would have meant either doing RTR unecrypted (yuck), or run even more software.

-What I ended up doing is running rpki-client on my web server (on which I added a special partion with way more inodes)
+What I ended up doing is running rpki-client on my web server (on which I added a special partion with way more inodes).

 ~~~
 42 * * * * -n rpki-client -v && \